Nonita16/my-viral-event/README.md

 - Analyze which channels drive the most RSVPs.
 - Build a network effect where each attendee brings more attendees.

-The system uses Supabase to store referral relationships and PostHog for tracking user interactions and conversion funnels.
+The system uses Supabase to store referral relationships, SendGrid for email invites, and PostHog for tracking user interactions and conversion funnels.

 ## Database Setup